alura/techguide/_data/downloadFiles/EN_US/front-end.md

    - Manipulating stored data
    - Persisting stored data
 - [ ] **JavaScript - Concurrency**:
-   - In computer science, concurrency is the ability of different parts or units of a program, algorithm, or problem to be executed out-of-order or in partial order, without affecting the final outcome.
-   - Knowing the concept of concurrent programming in JavaScript
+   - Concurrency is a programming paradigm for building programs that make use of the simultaneous execution of several interactive computational tasks, which can be implemented as separate programs or as a set of threads created by a single program.
    - Executing tasks in parallel
 - [ ] **TypeScript - Fundamentals**:
    - TypeScript is a strongly typed programming language that builds on JavaScript.